 The police stopped the man and it turns out that it was indeed the right child.
 The child had been tranquillized by injection to the neck and was sleeping.
 Her hair had been cut short and had been spray painted a different colour.
 And all her clothing had been changed except …. her shoes.
 They got the perp and, thank God the child is fine.

 Moral: don’t take your eyes off your child for even

-Although this warning is undeniably good advice, the legend that presents it exaggerates both the prevalence and manner of kidnappings.
+Although these warnings may contain some good advice, the legend they present exaggerates both the prevalence and manner of kidnappings.
 A child is far more likely to be snatched by a family member or

-This type of tale that has been circulating for decades, always involving the kidnapping of children from family-type public places such as amusement parks and shopping centers.
-A kidnapper snatches a child away from an inattentive parent, drugs it, and
+This form of tale that has been circulating for decades, always involving the kidnapping of children from family-type public places such as amusement parks and shopping centers.
+In the basic form of the legend, a kidnapper snatches a child away from an inattentive parent, drugs it, and

 hustles it into a restroom; there the abductor performs a quick haircut, dye job, and clothing change on the child to conceal its identity (and sometimes to obscure its gender) and wraps it in blankets before attempting to quickly and quietly spirit the child off the premises.
 Meanwhile, a vigilant security force has sealed off all the exits, and the attempted kidnapping is thwarted either because the kidnapper realizes he cannot escape undetected and simply abandons his intended victim in the bathroom, or because the child’s parent is monitoring the exits (in person or via security cameras) and recognizes the youngster by its distinctive shoes, which the kidnapper has neglected to change or remove.